MA Electronic Communication & Publishing, University College London

 Michelle graduated with a first class honours degree in History of Art and Slavonic Studies from The University of Glasgow in 2006.
 With a personal interest in Art Nouveau and Glasgow Style architecture, furniture and interiors, she joined The Glasgow School of Art as Archives and Collections Assistant in 2012, having previously worked in various museum and archive roles at The National Trust for Scotland and The University of Glasgow, one of which was as Project Assistant for the Stoddard-Templeton Corporate and Design Archive, the archive of one of the world’s most successful carpet manufacturers.
 In 2014, as Archives and Collections Project Officer, she developed and managed a project to create an online catalogue for GSA’s archives and collections.

 A major fire in the School’s Mackintosh Building in May 2014 resulted in the loss of parts of the School’s built heritage, art and furniture holdings and damage to some of its paper based archives and textile collections.
 During the next three years a programme of collections management and collection development work will take place to stabilise and rebuild GSA’s Archives and Collections.
-As Collections Development Officer for GSA’s recovery project, Michelle’s role involves the cataloguing, documentation, digitisation, conservation and repackaging of GSA’s holdings.
+As Collections Development Officer for GSA’s recovery project, Michelle’s role is to oversee the cataloguing, documentation, digitisation, conservation and repackaging of GSA’s holdings.
 As part of the project she will also examine existing collections management processes and implement new procedures where necessary.

 Michelle also manages a team of volunteers who support associated activities and supervises the A&C’s student work placements and internships.
 Please get in touch with her if you are interested in volunteering or undertaking a work placement at The Glasgow School of Art’s Archives and Collections.